Civil War Facts

 Q. How advanced was medicine during the Civil War?

 Two thirds of those killed in the Civil War died of disease.
 Germ theory had not been widely accepted in the medical world at the time of the Civil War and modern antiseptics, which could have greatly reduced the spread of bacteria and the outbreak of disease, did not exist.
 As George Worthington Adams famously wrote, “The Civil War was fought in the very last years of the medical middle ages.”
 Chloroform, ether and whiskey were the main anesthetics.
 Still, many survived their wounds and had only the dedicated doctors and nurses and their selfless efforts to thank.
 Medicine is an ever-evolving science.
-Unfortunately for those who fought in the Civil War, the technology of warfare was miles ahead of the technology of health care.
+Unfortunately for those who fought in the Civil War, the technology of warfare had surpassed the technology of health care.

-Q. How was the military organized?
+Q. How was the army organized?

 Q. How much were soldiers paid?